cybersamx/go-recipes/context/cancel/README.md

 # Cancel Context

 Let's spawn several long-running goroutines.
 We will pass the same context to each of these goroutines.
-With a call to the cancel function, we should be able to stop the execution of the goroutines.
+With a call to the cancel function, we should be able to stop the execution of all goroutines.

 ## Setup